kenatiod/MUT/Understanding Machine Understanding.md

 3. Grounding: The test should evaluate the AI's ability to ground its understanding in real-world contexts, linking language to perception, action, and social interaction.
 This involves moving beyond purely text-based tasks to incorporate multimodal and embodied challenges.
 4. Adaptivity: The evaluation framework should be able to adapt and evolve as AI capabilities advance, avoiding the pitfalls of narrow benchmarks that can be "gamed" or quickly saturated.
 This requires a modular, extensible design that can incorporate new task types and domains over time.

+(For a more in-depth exploration of theories about the nature of understanding from cognitive science and philosophy of mind, see Appendix A4.)

 ### 4.2 -- Dimensions of understanding: language, reasoning, knowledge, perception, action, social intelligence

 The MUTT is designed to assess understanding across six key dimensions that are integral to human cognition: